bxz9200/CLPA/README.md

 # Useful links
-Training BigGAN from scratch is time consuming, you can download a pre-trained BigGAN from the official repository of BigGAN at:
+Training BigGAN from scratch is time consuming, you can download a pre-trained BigGAN model from the official repository of BigGAN at:

 https://github.com/ajbrock/BigGAN-PyTorch